Developer Guide

 Enter

-in the command box.Expected: SociaLite shows error message, indicating index must be non-zero unsigned integer.
+delete 0in the command box.Expected: SociaLite shows error message, indicating index must be non-zero unsigned integer.

 Finding a contact